 The world’s 6 most valuable companies by market capitalization (Amazon, Apple, Alibaba, Microsoft, Alphabet, Facebook) and 70% of the $1 billion+ unicorn startups (Didi, Airbnb, Uber) operate digital ecosystems that match buyers & sellers, and gain enormous market share from network effects.
-McKinsey forecasted that 30% of global economic activity ($60 trillion) will be mediated by platforms and ecosystems in 10 years time.
-Yet, only 3% of established companies have adopted an active marketplace strategy.
+McKinsey forecasted that 30% of all global economic activity ($60 trillion) will be mediated by platforms and ecosystems in 10 years time.
+Yet, only 3% of established companies worldwide have adopted an active marketplace strategy.

-This misunderstanding is very common with some SaaS companies, which like to claim they have a complete platform for XYZ.
+This misunderstanding is very common with some SaaS companies, which like to claim they have a complete platform solution for XYZ.
 In such cases, the word “platform” is just used as a marketing term.
 These companies are still linear businesses selling stuff.

 So, what is a platform?

 A business model that creates value by facilitating transactions between buyers and sellers in an ecosystem, with the aim of capturing part of that value.

 So, you can sell products on Amazon, services on Upwork, content on YouTube, or apps on the IOS App Store and the platform takes a piece of the pie in the transaction.